bodrovis/lokalise-node-file-exchange/README.md

 This attribute provides advanced configuration for the upload process.

 - `languageInferer`: A function to infer the language ISO code for uploaded files.
+- `filenameInferer`: A function to infer the filename for uploaded files.
 - `pollStatuses` (`boolean`): Whether to wait for Lokalise to process the uploaded files.
 Default: `false`.
 - `pollInitialWaitTime` (`number`): Initial wait time (in milliseconds) before polling upload statuses.
 - `pollMaximumWaitTime` (`number`): Maximum wait time (in milliseconds) for polling.